 On the one hand, you want to have a structured sales force able to perform account management for those businesses acting as intermediaries to the consumer market.

-On the other hand, you need to invest resources in branding and marketing effort.
+On the other hand, you need to invest resources in branding and marketing efforts.
 This will allow your business to be recognized by consumers over time.
 In this way, consumers will act as a push that will make your entrance into the B2B space easier.

 While this process might seem simple in theory, it is quite complex in practice.
 But in this article, we analyzed the few key ingredients, which should give you enough information to get started.

 Resources for your business: